-In the years since the internet and social media emerged as tools that people use in their day-to-day lives, the concept of "stalking" has taken on new meaning.
-While many people jokingly refer to looking at someone's online profile as "stalking," we should all be aware when seemingly innocent patterns of behaviour develop into something darker.
+In the digital age the concept of "stalking" has taken on new meaning.
+While many people jokingly refer to looking at someone's online profile as "stalking," you should be aware when seemingly innocent patterns of behaviour develop into something darker.
 One thing to watch out for is your interactions on instant-messenger apps, as this medium of constant communication can potentially lead to some dangerous situations.
 Here is how to tell if you're being WhatsApp stalked.

 Anti-stalking laws in the UK are constantly being revisited and reconsidered in order to adapt to an ever-changing world of technology.
 Under UK law, stalking has a fairly broad definition.
 As the Crown Prosecution Service (CPS) states:

 "Whilst there is no strict legal definition of 'stalking', section 2A (3) of the PHA 1997 sets out examples of acts or omissions which, in particular circumstances, are ones associated with stalking.
 For example, following a person, watching or spying on them or forcing contact with the victim through any means, including social media.
 For example, following a person, watching or spying on them or forcing contact with the victim through any means, including social media".

 Innes says that you should look at the way the perpetrator is behaving but also how it makes you feel.
 Reporting someone for stalking you on WhatsApp may seem dramatic but if you’re feeling threatened then it could be crucial to your safety.

 Innes explains that when you’re the victim of online stalking your first reaction may be to block that person’s number and delete their messages.
 However, building a case with as much evidence possible for the police is crucial.
 This may mean keeping any messages they’ve sent to you.